-You'd have your AFR dead nuts centered all the times and what's more, it's not stuck on a predetermined value of 14.7.
+You'd have your AFR dead nuts centered all the time, and what's more, it's not stuck on a predetermined value of 14.7.
 It's not commonly known that you can run a car lean with no issues, as long as you're not stomping on the gas.
-Some modern cars have what's called "lean burn mode" which takes advantage of this fact but with a wideband sensor, you can have any setting you want, any time you want.
+Some modern cars have what's called "lean-burn mode" which takes advantage of this fact but with a wideband sensor, you can have any setting you want, any time you want.

 Unfortunately, the car computer isn't designed to work with such a sensor in closed loop mode.
 So what's the point?
 How can we as hotrodders benefit?
 The answer is open loop.